 Pacaya Samiria Day Trip

-Discover the wild side of the Amazon rainforest in Peru during a trip to Pacaya Samiria National Park, known for its diverse wildlife.
+Discover the wild side of the Amazon rainforest in Peru when you take this trip to Pacaya Samiria National Park.
+Birds, mammals, and fish all form part of the rich diversity of this reserve.

 Day Trip Details

-At the scheduled time, we’ll pick you up from your hotel in central Iquitos and take a bus to Nauta, a town in the Loreto province.
+At the scheduled time, we’ll pick you up from your hotel in central Iquitos to board a bus to Nauta, a town in the Loreto province.

-After a two-hour drive, we’ll tour the town, exploring its main square and surrounding streets.
+After a two-hour drive, we’ll tour around this town in the middle of the Amazon rainforest, observing the main square and surrounding streets.

-Around 8 am, we’ll board a boat at the port to navigate the Marañón River and the Ucayali River, which feed into the Amazon River.
+Around 8 am, we’ll head to the port to board a boat that will take us along the Marañón River and the Ucayali River, which together form the source of the Amazon River.

-During this ride, we may spot a sloth, colorful birds, and possibly gray and pink dolphins.
+During the ride, we might spot a sloth, a colorful bird, or even gray and pink dolphins in the waters.

-We’ll arrive at the Pacaya Samiria National Reserve for a hiking route through 20,000 square kilometers, home to 208 villages from 56 indigenous communities.
+We’ll then head toward the Pacaya Samiria National Reserve for a hiking route through a protected area of over 20,000 square kilometers, home to 208 villages from 56 indigenous communities.

-In the rainy season, expect to see lizards, taricayas, and charapas.
-In warmer months, sightings of birds, monkeys, and amphibians are common.
+In the rainy season, you might encounter lizards, taricayas, and charapas.
+In warmer months, we’ll observe birds, monkeys, and amphibians.
+We’ll admire the giant trees and lush surroundings.

-We’ll then engage in traditional fishing techniques to catch piranhas in the reserve’s lagoons.
+We will also participate in traditional fishing to catch piranhas and other species in the reserve’s lagoons.

-Finally, we’ll return to the dock and board the bus back to Iquitos, concluding a 13 to 14 hours day trip before dropping you off at your hotel.
+Finally, we’ll return to the dock for the bus ride back to Iquitos, concluding the day trip after 13 to 14 hours.

 Children Under 6